-We’ve heard from countless people and read many articles on how personal branding is important in your success as an individual.
-It actually became a buzzword in recent times.
+In the last few years, we’ve heard from countless people and read many an article — oh, wait, is it not called a blog these days? — on how personal branding is important in your success as an individual.
+It actually became quite a large buzzword in recent history.

-Part of the phenomenon’s equation is building a solid network of relationships which will help you grow.
-But how do you connect with people, or put another way, how do you make them trust you and let you in their space?
+But then, how do you connect with people, or, put another way, how do you make them trust you and let you in their space?

-I thought I should share my experience and what has worked for me with regards to how I have met amazing people who didn’t even know me from a bar of soap (won’t use another cliché, I promise).
+I thought I should share my experience and what’s worked for me in connection to how I’ve met cool people, who often didn’t even know me from a bar of soap.
+(Okay, okay, I won’t use another cliché, promise.)

 Authenticity (and sincerity)

-I have found myself e-mailing people cold, or even better, or worse (depending on how you look at it), sending them a tweet and requesting them to Direct Message me their email address.
-Doing it this way, I admit, presents a high chance that my reaching out will fail, because the person knows nothing about me.
-I keep getting pleasantly surprised, though, when my recipients respond warmly and honour my humble requests.
+I’ve found myself e-mailing people cold, or even better, or worse (depending on how you look at it), sending them a tweet and asking them to Direct Message me their email address.
+Doing it this way, I admit, presents a great chance that my reaching out will fail, because the person knows nothing about me

-Human beings are fascinating creatures that are inherently built to connect.
+Human beings are fascinating creatures who are inherently built to connect.
 Just like I highlighted in one of my posts.
-So taking the time to learn a thing or ten about connecting with people isn’t a waste of time.

 So, taking the time to learn a thing or ten about connecting with people isn’t a waste of time at all.